BertSki90/recipe-page-project/README-template.md

 </section>
 ```

 I needed to use the "ul li ::before" psuedo code to set up the bullet.
 For the "ul li" the bullets needed to be removed. "display: flex" and "align-items: center" is the code to center the bullet to the block of text.
+(The CSS below corresponds with the HTML from above.)

 ```css
 ul li {